-$45 per hour; $30 per hour for low-income; other fee assistance available
+$45 per hour; $30 per hour for those in need of financial assistance (additional assistance available if needed)

 Do you need feedback on a manuscript?
 Could your writing improve with a dedicated coach?
 The Carnegie Center’s Writing Mentor Service is your opportunity to work one-on-one with a published writer.